On the symplectic type of isomorphims of the p-torsion of elliptic curves: Introduction

-We will establish several {\bf (local) symplectic criteria}, which allow one to determine the symplectic type of $(E,E',p)$ using only the prime $p$ and standard information about the local curves $E/\Q_\ell$ and $E'/\Q_\ell$ at a single prime $\ell \neq p$.

-In principle, given ($E$, $E'$, $p$) one could compute the $p$-torsion fields of $E$ and $E'$, consider the Galois action on $E[p]$ and $E'[p]$ and check if they are symplectically or anti-symplectically isomorphic.
-However, the degree of the $p$-torsion field grows very fast with $p$ making this method not practical already for $p=7$.
+For a general triple $(E, E', p)$ as in Problem A, in principle, one could compute the $p$-torsion fields of $E$ and $E'$, consider the Galois action on $E[p]$ and $E'[p]$ and check if they are symplectically or anti-symplectically isomorphic.
+However, the degree of the $p$-torsion fields grows very fast with~$p$ making this method not practical already for $p=7$.
 One could work instead with the $p$-torsion field locally at some prime $\ell$ (assuming we proved this will give the correct symplectic type) but this also becomes impractical very fast.
-Therefore, having symplectic criteria requiring only simple local information is very handy for determining the symplectic type of ($E$, $E'$, $p$).
+Another issue with this approach is that it cannot be applied when one of the curves is not concrete or the value of $p$ is varying.
+Thus, we are interested in having practical methods to determine the symplectic type of~($E$, $E'$, $p$) using as little information independent of~$p$ as possible.
+We will develop a variety of such methods by working locally.

+Let $\ell \neq p$ be a prime.
+Let $E/\Q_\ell$ and $E'/\Q_\ell$ be elliptic curves with isomorphic $p$-torsion and such that the $\Gal(\Qbar_\ell/ \Q_\ell)$-isomorphisms $\phi : (E/\Q_\ell)[p] \to (E'/\Q_\ell)[p]$ are either all symplectic or all anti-symplectic.\footnote{The definition of a symplectic or anti-symplectic $\Gal(\Qbar_\ell/ \Q_\ell)$-modules isomorphisms is analogous to the one over~$\Q$ given above; see section~\ref{S:notation} for details.} In this situation, we say that a {\bf (local) symplectic criterion exists} and we call {\bf (local) symplectic criterion} to a method/theorem allowing to determine the symplectic type of one (hence all) such isomorphism~$\phi$.

 There are already symplectic criteria available in the literature.
-Indeed, the first criterion was established in 1992 by the second author with Oesterl\'e \cite{KO} and is applicable when $E$ and $E'$ have a common prime of (potentially) multiplicative reduction (see Theorem~\ref{T:mainWilde8II}).
+Indeed, the first criterion was established in 1992 by the second author with Oesterl\'e \cite{KO} and is applicable when $E$ and~$E'$ have a common prime~$\ell$ of multiplicative reduction (see Theorem~\ref{T:potMult}).
 Recently, the first author in \cite{F33p} and jointly with Naskr{\k e}cki and Stoll in \cite{FNS23n} proved other symplectic criteria in some cases of potentially good reduction.

+The main goal of this paper is to optimize some of the existing criteria and establish new ones in all the remaining cases in which a symplectic criterion can possibly exist.
+These criteria can then be applied to Problem A as follows.